-Key words: Turkic languages, indigenous languages, Turkic ethnic groups.
+Key words: Turkic languages, indigenous languages, endangered languages, Turkic ethnic groups.

-1. Introduction.
+1. Introduction

 Kazakhstan is a unique region of language interaction.
-In the Soviet period Kazakhstan was called the "laboratory of friendship".
-More than 130 different ethnic groups live on the territory of Kazakhstan, whose languages belong to different language families and language groups (Axmetžanova Z.K.
+In the Soviet period, Kazakhstan was called the "laboratory of friendship".
+More than 130 different ethnic groups live on the territory of Kazakhstan whose languages belong to different language families and language groups (Axmetžanova Z.K.
 2005); (Altynbekova O.B.
-2006a, b); (Sulejmenova Ė.D., Smagulova Ž.S.
+2006 a, b); (Sulejmenova Ė.D., Smagulova Ž.S.
 2005); (Sulejmenova Ė.D., N.Ž. Šajmerdenova, Ž.S.
 Smagulova, D.X.
 Akanova.
 2007); (Report of the independent expert on minority issues.
 Mission to Kazakhstan.
 2009).
 (Agentstvo Respubliki Kazakhstan po statistike 2010).

-Some of ethnic groups some came to Kazakhstan as a refugees because of various conflicts or were deportated to Kazakhstan during the Stalin era, migrated there in search for work, some groups represent the endangered population of this area.
+Corresponding author.
+Tel.: +7 7017614331.
+E-mail address: sauletazhibaeva @mai.ru Some of these ethnic groups came to Kazakhstan as refugees because of various conflicts, or were exiled to Kazakhstan during the Stalin era in the course of the so-called deportation, some migrated there in search for work, while some groups represent the endangered population of this area.

-During the years of independence Kazakhstani model for interethnic and inter-religious tolerance has been successfully formed in the republic.
+During the years of independence Kazakhstani model for interethnic and interreligious tolerance has been successfully established in the republic.
 The prestige of the Kazakh language as the state language is increasing in the society.
-This factor objectively stimulates activation of the interaction between the Kazakh language and other Turkic languages of Kazakhstan.
-Our research on the project "Interaction of Turkic Languages and Cultures in the Post Soviet Kazakhstan" supported by the "Volkswagen Foundation" deals with the sociolinguistic situation of Turkic ethnic groups in Kazakhstan.
+This factor objectively stimulates activation of interaction between the Kazakh language and other Turkic languages of Kazakhstan.
+Our research on the international cooperation project "Interaction of Turkic Languages and Cultures in the Post Soviet Kazakhstan" supported by the "Volkswagen Foundation" deals with the sociolinguistic situation of Turkic ethnic groups in Kazakhstan.